solana-foundation/solana-improvement-documents/proposals/0057-duplicate-block-prevention.md

 ## Motivation

-In a situation where a leader generates two different blocks for a slot, ideally either all the validators get the same version of the block, or they all see a mix of the different versions of the block and mark it dead during replay.
-This removes the complicated process of reaching consensus on which version of the block needs to be stored.
+In a situation where a leader generates two different blocks for a slot, either:

+1) all the validators get the same version of the block.
+2) the super majority gets a mixture of shreds from the different versions of the block and mark it dead during replay.
+3) the network is split and participants get different replayable versions of the block.

+This proposal attempts to maximize the chance of situations (1) and (2).

 ## Alternatives Considered

-1. Storing all or some 'n' versions of the block - This can be DOS'd if a malicious leader generates a bunch of different versions of a block, or selectively sends some versions to specific validators.

-2. Running separate consensus mechanism on each duplicate block - Very complicated and relies on detection of the duplicate block
+Not applicable

 ## New Terminology